katunopolis/vibe-faveo/project-structure.md

 5. Be aware of the ambiguous class resolution warnings (they're expected)
 6. Test your changes locally before deploying to Railway
 7. Use the provided database maintenance scripts when deploying to new environments
+8. If encountering facade root errors, use the diagnostic tools provided

 ## Deployment
 The project is configured for deployment on Railway with the following considerations: